Online halls applications for 2014 open on 1 April 2014

 International House: Continuing undergraduates on a course at one of our central London campuses.

-Marylebone Hall: Continuing undergraduates on a course at one of our central London campuses, and new and continuing postgraduates on a course at one of our central London campuses.
+Marylebone Hall: Continuing undergraduates on a course at one of our central London campuses.

 Student Court: New undergraduates.